VictorLuqueMartin/binSearch/README.md

 Execute program:

- - Update the file tarjeta(.)txt with the list of cards that come to us.
+ - Update the file tarjeta.txt with the list of cards that come to us.

  - Update the files inside Bincodes directory